 All sorts of fruit and vegetables can be used for the practice of food art, even something like a simple banana can be used for sculpting!

 Inspiring Food Carving Creations

-Food carving is very popular in Asian countries.
+Food carving (and food art in general) is very popular in Asian countries.
 The artists in Eastern countries believe that the purpose of fruit and vegetable carving is to make food more attractive, more appetizing, and easier to eat.

 Often homemakers welcome their guests with fruit carefully peeled, seeded, and then cut into bite-size slices depending on the type.
 Vegetables are often delicately carved, cooked, and then arranged attractively to decorate the dish of which they are a part.